Renault-Nissan's Ghosn says no plans for extra bonus scheme

-PARIS Renault-Nissan (RENA.PA) (7201.T) has no current plans to introduce an additional bonus scheme for executives at the carmaking alliance, Chairman Carlos Ghosn said on Thursday.
+PARIS (Reuters) - Renault-Nissan (RENA.PA) (7201.T) has no current plans to introduce an additional bonus scheme for executives at the carmaking alliance, Chairman Carlos Ghosn said on Thursday.

 Ghosn made the comments at Renault's annual shareholder meeting after Reuters reported that alliance bankers had drawn up plans designed to channel millions of euros in extra, undisclosed bonuses to Ghosn and other managers via a specially created service company.